-Following the COVID-19 pandemic, there is a possibility that more businesses globally will adopt delivery models with improved technology infrastructure, and incorporate elements of the "work from home" model.
+Following the COVID-19 pandemic, more businesses globally continue to adopt delivery models with improved technology infrastructure, and incorporate elements of the "work from home" model.
 Countries may enact more flexible labor laws, which may potentially expand a company's employee base to include a higher number of part-time and gig workers, such as independent contractors, online platform workers, contract firm workers and on-call workers.
 This may allow businesses such as ours to expand delivery models beyond the larger cities and into the smaller ones, for example, Tier 2 and Tier 3 cities in India.

-For further information, see "Part III - Risk Factors - Our business operations and future growth have been, and may continue to be, negatively impacted on account of the COVID-19 pandemic."
+For further information, see "Part III - Risk Factors - Risks Related to Our Business - Our business operations and future growth have been, and may continue to be, negatively impacted on account of the COVID-19 pandemic."